Jump to Recipe

 • Slice onions and rinse vegetables.
 Add carrots, potatoes and onion into the bottom of slow cooker.
 Toss to mix.

 • Place the chuck roast on top of the vegetables.
 Pour broth on top.
-Season meat with garlic, salt, pepper, and thyme.
-(Add any wine, balsamic or Worcestershire at this time if desired)
+Season meat with garlic, salt, pepper, and Italian seasoning (Add your preferred flavor enhancer at this time: wine, balsamic or Worcestershire sauce)

 • Turn the slow cooker to low heat and cook for about 8-10 hours or until meat falls apart easily and the carrots and potatoes are soft. ( I do not recommend cooking on high) **cook time can still vary or take longer sometimes, cook until it falls apart!
 You can wait to add the carrots and potatoes until about 2 hours in if you want them a bit firmer.

 • When meat is ready, you can stir to allow the meat to fall apart into chunks.
 Transfer to a serving dish or serve straight from the slow cooker.
-For a thicker gravy like consistency, whisk together water and corn starch about 30 minutes before serving.
-Add it into the crock pot and stir to combine.
+To thicken the juices , whisk together water and corn starch and slowly pour in the crock pot and stir to combine about 30 minutes before serving.

 Notes